-- SSD (Solid State Drive)
+- eMMC (Embedded MultiMedia Card)

+An NAND type flash memory storing the following information:
-A flash memory drive.
-A storage medium that stores object code of controller firmware for overall control software, which is the TOE, object code of firmware other than the TOE, such as Engine, Panel, Scanner and FAX, and IC card reader driver.

-- ASIC (Application Specific Integrated Circuit)

-An integrated circuit designed for overall image processing.
-It also processes image development and color adjustment when the image is printed.

-- IC Card
+- > Object code of controller firmware for overall control software, which is the TOE - > Object code of firmware other than the TOE, such as Engine, Panel, Scanner and FAX, as well as IC card reader driver, and object code of Boot controller, etc. - > Message data in supporting languages to display responses for access from the panel or network - > Various setting values used in the TOE processing, which are required for the MFP operation.
+Administrator passwords, CE passwords and encryption passphrases are included. - ASIC (Application Specific Integrated Circuit) An integrated circuit designed for overall image processing.
+It also processes image development and color adjustment when the image is printed. - IC Card

-An IC card that supports the standard specification of Common Access Card (CAC) and Personal ID Verification (PIV).
+An IC card that supports the standard specification of Common Access Card (CAC) and

+Personal ID Verification (PIV).
-- IC Card Reader

-A device to read IC cards.

-- IC Card Reader Driver

-A driver to access to an IC card reader.
+- IC Card Reader A device to read IC cards. - IC Card Reader Driver A driver to access to an IC card reader.